weihan7742/Dinosaur-Game-Application/src/edu/monash/fit2099/Notes.md

 7. Feeding
 - Dinosaur food level does not increase after being fed [/]
-- type of food in FeedingAction are compared by checking if it is the same object (will cause problem later)
+- type of food in FeedingAction are compared by checking if it is the same object (will cause problem later)[/]

 8. Eat food
 - needs to know when it is being fed or found a food on its own[/]